sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-international-core-winpesetupuilanguage.md

 # SetupUILanguage

-`SetupUILanguage` defines the language to use in Windows® Setup and Windows Deployment Services.
+`SetupUILanguage` defines the language to use in Windows Setup and Windows Deployment Services.

 For the list of supported languages, locales, and identifiers, see [Supported Language Packs and Default Settings](http://go.microsoft.com/fwlink/p/?linkid=200317).